General Summer College Questions

 The money students need varies from student to student and family to family.
 Remember, the cost of Summer College includes all meals, field trips, and activities.
 Students are provided with lunch on weekend field trips.
 Students may want to bring extra spending money for souvenirs on these trips.

-Many students like to buy food to eat after the dining hall closes for the day.
-Some students like grab coffee at Starbucks or lunch at one of the many eateries on Marshall Street.
-In addition, many students like to to visit the mall, the movies, or museums off-campus.
-For a $2 fee, students can take a 10-minute bus ride to the nearby mall, Destiny USA, for shopping and movie theaters.
+Many students like to purchase food to eat after the dining hall closes for the day.
+Some students like to grab coffee at Starbucks or lunch at one of the many eateries on Marshall Street.
+For a $2 fee, students can take a 10-minute bus ride to the nearby mall, Destiny USA, for shopping, movie theaters, and other entertainment.
 Students will also need pocket money for snacks, school supplies, and toiletries.
 Students enrolled in the 6-week program should estimate about $150 per course for textbooks.

 Are Summer College students permitted to bring a car?